katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-The solution space for concurrent algorithms design is pretty vast, but one way to solve some problem concurrently is to set a fixed set of long lived goroutines, that will act as workers, and distribute tasks to them.
+The solution space for concurrent algorithms design is pretty vast, but one way to solve some problem concurrently is to set a fixed set of long lived concurrent units, that will act as workers, and distribute tasks to them.
 Usually in a scenario like that you have three concepts in play:

 * Task generation